eBooks, Guides, & Reports • 16 MIN READ

 To define jitter in networking, it comes down to data packets, and packet loss.

 All data, in fact everything you do on the internet involves packets.
 All text, images, audio or video is transmitted in packets over a given network path.
 When you send or receive an email, search for information on web pages, stream, game or shop online, digital information is dispatched, received, ‘unscrambled’ and ‘reassembled’ ready to view and listen to.
-Data packets in switched networks allow the exchange of all this information.

 Most network data packets are split into three parts: